 When I first started travelling and packing for myself, I would always forget something.
-Usually, it was my toothbrush and, at one point, I had four on the go because I had to buy replacements once I’ve reached my destination so many times.
+Usually, it was my toothbrush.
+At one point, I had four on the go because I had so many replacements.

-But even when I started travelling more regularly, I was still having issues.
+But even when I started travelling more frequently, I was still having issues.

-It happens to me on every trip and it’s extremely time-consuming.
+It happens to me before every trip and it’s extremely time-consuming.

 Lately though, I feel like I’ve finally got it together.
 I can’t say that I’m a pro at packing yet but at least I’ve got a system that’s helped me cut the time I need for packing down from several hours to an hour and half max (long haul).